 Cooking instructions

-Preparing the dough for Kouign Amann cake: In a bowl mix salt and flour.
-Dissolve yeast in warm water, make a well in center of flour and mix the ingredients gradually.
+1. Preparing the dough for the Kouign-Amann cake: In a bowl, mix salt and flour.
+Dissolve yeast in warm water, make a well in the center of the flour, and mix the ingredients gradually.
 Form a ball of dough which should be smooth and elastic.
-Let stand and raise at least one hour in a warm place.
-The dough can be realized with a bread machine if you have one, using the pizza dough program.
+Leave to stand and raise for at least one hour in a warm place.
+You can make the dough with a bread machine if you have one, using the pizza dough program.

-Preparation of the layering: To prevent dough from sticking, put flour on your countertop.
+2. Preparation of the layering: To prevent the dough from sticking, put flour over your countertop.
 Place the dough and flatten it with your rolling pin.
-Repeat with the butter, giving it a round shape and drop it onto the dough.
+Repeat with the butter, giving it a round shape, and drop it onto the dough.
 Put the sugar on top.
-Fold the dough over itself, flatten it with the pin-roll, rotate the flattened dough a quarter turn.
-Repeat the same process four times to get a nice puff.
+Fold the dough over itself, flatten it with the rolling pin, and rotate the flattened dough a quarter turn.
+Repeat the same process four times to get a nice puff preparation.

-Baking the Kouign Amann cake: If you prepare a large kouign Amann, flatten slightly with your roller to give a round shape to the dough.
+3. Baking the Kouign-Amann cake: If you prepare a large Kouign-Amann, flatten it slightly with your rolling pin to give the dough a round shape.
 Drop it into a previously buttered mold.
 Draw a few grids on top with a knife.
-Brush your Kouign Amann with the mix of milk and egg yolk.
-Bake at 390°F (200°C) between 35 and 40 minutes.
+Brush your Kouign-Amann with the mix of milk and egg yolk.
+Bake at 390°F (200°C) for 35 to 40 minutes.

 Read also: The 7 Basics Appliances that Make your Kitchen Life a Little Easier